LISTS OF FAVOURITES

 3) MUSSELS, SQUID AND OCTOPUS : I have tried eating these three sea foods several times.
 Conversely, I've never tried eating a Dunlop tyre, and I never will after eating these three sea foods several times.
 Maybe it's just that I've never had them prepared by an expert, but I'm really no longer that inclined to find out.

 4) CURRY : Anything spicier than the least spicy, most innocuous, most mild of Indian dishes is just not my cup of tea, so to speak.
 That goes for any chemically hot food.

 5) GARLIC : OK in microscopic quantities, but otherwise not at all nice.
 Garlic and olives are the two things that might put me off living in the otherwise idyllic Mediterranean region - if ever I do a geographical list, that would rank top as my favourite part of the world.

-BANANA MILKSHAKE : If you've read this far you'll probably appreciate I am not known for my cullinary skills, but the one 'recipe' for which I should be renouned is my banana milkshake.
-Milk (obviously), banana milkshake powder, several dollops of vanilla ice cream and ice, all blended together.
+BANANA MILKSHAKE : If you've read this far you'll surely appreciate I am not known for my culinary skills, but the one recipe for which I should be renowned is my banana milkshake.
+Milk (obviously), banana milkshake powder, several dollops of vanilla ice cream and ice, all shaken together.
 The trick is to blend it until the ice is not lumpy but gritty.
-On a hot summer's day it simply cannot be beaten for cool and refreshing deliciousness!
+On a hot summer's day it simply cannot be beaten for cool, refreshing deliciousness!

-COCA COLA (or PEPSI - I don't care) : Yes, I'm afraid I've liked this drink since I was a kid.
+COCA COLA (or PEPSI) : Yes, I'm afraid I've liked this drink since I was a kid.

 COFFEE : I'm a coffee person, not a tea person.
 But I actually don't drink the stuff away from home very much because everyone else makes it too strong and dark.
 Weak, milky and sugary is my cup of tea (so to speak).